 It’s estimated that 70 million Americans suffer from a sleep disorder.
-Insomnia, the most common sleep disorder effects 30% of adults, with around 10% experiencing chronic symptoms.
-Valerian root is widely used as an effective sleep aid, improving quality of sleep and sleep duration.
+Insomnia, the most common sleep disorder affects 30% of adults, with around 10% experiencing chronic symptoms.
+Valerian root is widely used as an effective sleep aid, improving the quality of sleep and sleep duration.
 Yet some studies remain inconclusive.
-We’re going to talk about the science behind valerian root and its potential health benefits, with some evidence-based research.
+We’re going to talk about the health benefits and side effects of valerian root, along with the proper dosage guidelines, using evidence-based research.

 What Is Valerian Root